How to get from London to Paris by train, bus or flight.

 Known as the City of Lights and the Capital of Fashion, fashion loving travelers will enjoy visiting famous designer boutiques and department stores in Paris like Printemps and Galeries Lafayette.
 From the Louvre museum to the Eiffel Tower, Paris boasts some of the world's most visited tourist attractions.
 There is something to appeal to everyone in this thrilling, international city.

-Getting to Paris by bus takes 8 h 20 min on average.
+Getting to Paris by train takes 2 h 17 min on average.

 The average frequency per day from London to Paris is:

-However, we recommend checking specific travel dates for your route to Paris from London as scheduled services by bus, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route to Paris from London as scheduled services by train, bus or flight can vary by season or day of the week.

-These are the most popular departure and arrival points when traveling from London to Paris:
+These are the most popular departure and arrival points from London to Paris:

 Omio works with many trusted partners that can help you travel the best way from London to Paris:

-Yes, there are direct routes from London to Paris with the following travel companies:
+Yes, there are direct services available from London to Paris with the following travel companies:

-Direct services to Paris tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.
+Direct services tend to save you time and add more convenience in getting you to Paris as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets from London to Paris.

 Here are some other resources that might have the information you need